jllodra/cmod3/readme.md

 ## Things yet to improve

+* Can you draw?
+An app icon is needed.
 * Audio is being decoded on the main thread, which is not ideal, it should be done on a background worker/thread and see if it performs better.
 * Settings are not saved yet.
 * Keyboard shortcuts would be great.